robbtraister/fusion/documentation/api/feature-pack/components/chain.md

 # Chain API

+Chains are Fusion components that serve as wrapping elements around a group of Features.
+Features are grouped into a Chain by editors in PageBuilder, and are available to the component as [`props.children`](#children).
+Chains are rendered both on the server and the client (i.e. isomorphically).
+Chains also support [custom fields](#custom-fields), and can be rendered differently per Output Type.

 ## Implementation

 ##### Naming

 A Chain is expected to be stored and named in one of the following formats:

-- `/src/components/chains/*.(js|jsx)`
+- `/src/components/chains/{chainName}.(js|jsx)`

-> This will build one version of this component that is used by all Output Types, where the `*` portion of the filepath represents the name of the Chain.
+> This will build one version of this component that is rendered for all Output Types, where the `{chainName}` portion of the filepath represents the name of the Chain.

-- `/src/components/chains/*/{outputTypeName}.(js|jsx)`
+- `/src/components/chains/{chainName}/{outputTypeName}.(js|jsx)`

 > This will build a version of this component that corresponds to the name of the Output Type in the filename.
-The `*` portion of the filepath represents the name of the Chain.
-If there is a `default.(js|jsx)` component, that component will be rendered as a fallback if no file with the same name of the relevant Output Type is found.
+The `{chainName}` portion of the filepath represents the name of the Chain.
+If there is a component named `default.(js|jsx)`, that component will be rendered as a fallback if no file with the name of the relevant Output Type is found.

 ##### Example